mobile app bar

 Published

-While fans are understandably excited, Skip Bayless has found something to criticize in this move.
-While he agreed that Knecht’s inconsistency would have harmed the Lakers later in the season, he questioned the acquisition of Williams.
+While Bayless agreed that Knecht’s inconsistency would have harmed the Lakers later in the season, he questioned the acquisition of Williams.
 His concern?
-The former Duke center hadn’t proven anything in his career, either in college or in the NBA.
+The former Duke center has not proven much in his career, either in college or in the NBA.

-“Lakers needed a center and they got a pretty good one in Mark Williams – even tho HE never made much of a difference at Duke and in Charlotte.”
+“Lakers needed a center and they got a pretty good one in Mark Williams – even tho HE never made much of a difference at Duke and in Charlotte,” Bayless wrote on X.

 Mark Williams fits the Lakers’ long-term plans

 He’s already averaging 16 points and 10 rebounds this season for a lowly Hornets team.
 The only concern is his injury history.
 Williams has only played 23 games this season, missing more than half due to a fracture in his left foot.
-However, according to Dave McMenamin, the Lakers aren’t very worried about this.
-Since his injury didn’t require surgery to recover from, it’s not serious enough to worry about.
+However, according to journalist Dave McMenamin, the Lakers aren’t too worried about this.
+Since his injury didn’t require surgery to recover from, it is not a cause for concern.

 About the author